The SKX173 is a great watch. That being said, you should look at some alternatives before you come to a decision.

 The display has a Hardlex Crystal window.

-The case is stainless steel and shares the same dimensions as the 173.
 They’re both 1.69 inches (43 mm) across with a 0.55 inches (14 mm) thickness.

 Yes, the strap is made from stainless steel but there are models of the Sea Urchin that comes with a rubber strap.